CIT28/Caprice-H/designing/README.md

 - A boolean is just true or false.
 - In SQLite there isn’t a strict BOOLEAN type.
 The common approach is to use an INTEGER with 0 = false and 1 = true.

+## Table Constraints

+A table constraint is a rule applied to the whole table.
+In this section we used two which were the PRIMARY KEY and FOREIGN KEY.
+A PRIMARY KEY uniquely identifies each row which must be unique, not null.
+A FOREIGN KEY says a column must match a primary key value in another table.

+How we used them!

+riders(id, PRIMARY KEY(id)) and stations(id, PRIMARY KEY(id)) mark each table’s id as the primary key.
+In visits, we added our own id and then set two foreign keys which were rider_id, riders(id) and station_id, stations(id).
+That means I can’t insert a visit unless the rider and station exist which makes perfect since now looking at it from a design perspective.